Advanced-Reactor-Thermal-Hydaulics-Lab/ART_website/content/authors/astoppel/_index.md

 - Graduate Students
 ---

-Alicja Stoppel is an graduate student in Nuclear Engineering at Purdue University.
+Alicja Stoppel is an graduate student in Nuclear Engineering at Purdue University and UNLP Fellow.
+She earned her B.S. in Nuclear Engineering from Purdue University in May 2025.

 #### Honors and Awards
  - UNLP Fellowship, awarded 2025